wsydney76/craft-properties-field/README.md

       field for more details.
     * `checkboxes/multiselect`: An instance of `craft\fields\data\MultiOptionsFieldData`.
 See Craft CMS documentation of the Multiselect field for more details
+    * `country`: A `country` model.
+See Craft CMS documentation of the Country field for more details.
+    * `money`: A `money` model, that can be formatted with the `money` filter.
+See Craft CMS documentation of the Money field for more details.
     * `boolean with comment`: A string with (translated) Yes/No, and a comment string, e.g. `Yes (Expert level)`
     * `other`: The raw value